eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - Data about the PID Provider or Attestation Provider is included in the registry of the relevant Registrar.
-- The PID Provider or Attestation Provider receives an access certificate, and optionally one or more registration certificates.
+- The PID Provider or Attestation Provider receives an access certificate and optionally one or more registration certificates.
 - The trust anchors of the PID Provider or Attestation Provider are included in a Trusted List.